-Along Hwys.
-77 and 180, some land is posted and locked up, however, landowners may grant access.
+Along State Route 77 and 180, some land is posted and locked up, however, landowners may grant access.
 Do not enter posted or locked land without obtaining written permission for the period of your hunt.
 Camping while hunting is allowed on State Trust and BLM lands, but you’ll need to obtain permission prior to camping on private land.
 The unit has numerous roads, and vehicle access to hunting areas is generally good.
-East of Hwy.
-77, there are many widely dispersed homes.
-Check the area you intend to hunt and avoid shooting within ¼ mile of houses.
+East of State Route 77, there are many widely dispersed homes.
+Check the area you intend to hunt and avoid discharging a firearm within quarter mile of an occupied structure.

 Cross-country travel is prohibited.

 Areas: This unit has decent access by paved highway.
-Hwy.
-277 and the highway from Snowflake to Concho provide access from the southern boundary.
-Unit 3A is bisected north to south by Hwy.
-77. Hwy.
-377 from Heber to Holbrook bounds the northwestern part of the unit, while the northeastern boundary is Hwy.
-180 from Holbrook toward Concho.
+State Route 277 and the highway from Snowflake to Concho provide access from the southern boundary.
+Unit 3A is bisected north to south by State Route 77. and State Route 377 from Heber to Holbrook is the northwestern boundary of the unit, while the northeastern boundary is State Route 180 from Holbrook toward Concho.
 Improved dirt roads are numerous in the southeastern portion of the unit.

 Main routes of access in the eastern portion are the Old Woodruff Road, Woodruff-Hay Hollow Road, and Hay Hollow Road.
-In the western part of 3A, two improved dirt roads, the Zeniff Road and the old Holbrook Highway, connect Hwy.
-277 to Hwy.
-377. There is also seasonal sign-in only access on the Wengert Ranch located between Highway 180 and the Little Colorado River, east of Woodruff.
-Permission to access the Wengert Ranch area is granted during the months of August and September to individuals who sign-in and display ranch access passes in their vehicles.
-A sign-in station is located on State Route 180 at milepost 328.8.
+In the western part of 3A, two improved dirt roads, the Zeniff Road and the old Holbrook Highway, connect State Route 277 to State Route 377.